exul-anima/Blackened-Bones/README.md

 # Blackened-Bones

 ## What is this?
 This is a blender addon to import/export Havok physics (HKX files) for characters in Super Smash Bros.
 Brawl.
-The game uses an ancient version of the Havok SDK released in 2006 (4.0.0-r1) that's now completely lost.
+The game uses an ancient version of the Havok SDK released in July 2006 (4.0.0-r1) that's now completely lost.
 This is a partial reverse-engineering of the format, enough to import the files for editing and previewing in blender, and to export them back into the game.

 ## Prerequisites
 - Blender 3.6 LTS